dwrobel/flatcam/README.md

 =================================================

+7.10.2019

+- fixed an conflict in a signal usage that was triggered by Tool SolderPaste when a new project was created

 6.10.2019

 - remade the Mark area Tool in Gerber Editor to be able to clear the markings and also to delete the marked polygons (Gerber apertures)